Nazi chic: Asia

-In Japan, World War II is not taught in schools as a battle of political ideologies, but as a conventional war.
-This type of education treats Hitler and the Nazi Party as charismatic and powerful leaders of countries during wartime, instead of war criminals as elsewhere.
-Uniforms and other imagery related to Nazi Germany are sold in East and South East Asia, where some consider it fashionable.
-Pop groups have dressed in SS-inspired uniforms.

-Sometimes in East Asia, for example China and Japan, Nazi uniforms are used as part of cosplay.
+Sometimes in East Asia, for example Japan, Nazi uniforms are used as part of cosplay.
 Several Japanese products have reused Nazi themes in their artwork, such as the 2010 card game Barbarossa, described as the "softcore Nazi anime porn" with "anime Nazi girls".
-The game was successful enough to receive an English release in 2013 as well as an stand-alone sequel El Alamein (also released in English).
-2019 saw the release of video game Mein Waifu is the Fuhrer, described as a "Nazi-themed anime dating simulator" and inspired by the Japanese art and the visual novel-type of game, whose original trailer was taken down from YouTube for alleged hate speech.
+The game was successful enough to receive an English release in 2013 as well as a stand-alone sequel El Alamein (also released in English).
+2019 saw the release of video game Mein Waifu is the Fuhrer, described as a "Nazi-themed anime dating simulator" and inspired by the Japanese art and the visual novel-type of game.

-It has been suggested that Neo-Nazis and members of Alt-Right groups have a preference for anime-style avatars, partially due to many younger Neo-Nazis getting their start on imageboards such as 4chan and 8chan, which are also home to large sub-boards for anime discussion.

 In South Korea, an area generally isolated from Nazi cultural influences during the Nazi era, Time magazine observed in 2000 "an unthinking fascination with the icons and imagery of the Third Reich."

-In Indonesia, the SoldatenKaffee, a café featuring Nazi decoration and memorabilia closed in 2013 due to controversies and critiques by international media as well as death threats and hate mail to the owners.
+In Indonesia, the SoldatenKaffee, a café featuring Nazi decoration and memorabilia closed in 2013, due to controversies and critiques by international media as well as death threats and hate mail to the owners.
 The SoldatenKaffee, however, reopened in 2014, the owner claimed that his establishment was never aimed to promote Nazi ideology explaining that Nazism was only seen from a historical perspective in Indonesia.
 The SoldatenKaffee closed again in 2017 due to moving elsewhere for lack of local demand.

 There is an ongoing interest in Thailand in Nazi symbolism, particularly among young people.
 The fascination with such imagery is considered to be based on a lack of understanding of the Holocaust rather than political leanings or hate crime.
-A Nazi-themed restaurant in Bangkok was opened in 2013 called Hitler Fried Chicken.
+A Nazi-themed restaurant in Ubon Ratchathani was opened in 2011 called Hitler Fried Chicken, which gained considerable social media traction after an image of it was posted on Twitter.
+At this point, the restaurant had already changed its name to H-ler Food and Drink and censored Adolf Hitler's face on its store-front branding.

-George Burdi, the former head of the Neo-Nazi record label Resistance Records, claimed to have sold many CDs to Japan, because some Japanese believe themselves to be the master race of the East.